 - Oil and gas activities, sewage discharge and gray water discharge by large vessels are prohibited throughout the Marine Protected Area.

-- The American Bench designation will protect 1000 km² of ocean and help fulfill the Government of Canada's commitment to protect 10% of Canada's marine and coastal areas by 2020.
+- The Banc-des-Américains designation will protect 1000 km² of ocean and help fulfill the Government of Canada's commitment to protect 10% of Canada's marine and coastal areas by 2020.

-- The governments of Canada and Quebec are working together to protect this marine area which will have dual status: that of an aquatic reserve, according to Quebec legislation, and that of a marine protected area, under the Oceans Act
+- The governments of Canada and Quebec are working together to protect this marine area, which will have a dual status: that of an aquatic reserve, according to Quebec legislation, and that of a marine protected area, under the terms of the Oceans Act

 (extracts from interviews) https://www.radiogaspesie.ca/nouvelles/actualite/banc-des-americains-1ere-grande-aire-marine-protegee/